-All the states from the first to the fourth carry the same information, although in different positions; they are obtained by means of analysis rules (see Figure 5).
-Therefore, it seems appropriate to relate all of them with the same state < empty, 2 + 3 >.
-However, in the fifth state the information has changed and it seems more appropriate to relate this state with < empty, 5 >.
+All the states from the first to the fourth carry the same information, although in different positions; they are obtained by means of analysis rules (see Fig. 5).
+Therefore, it seems appropriate to relate all of them with the same state

+< empty, 2 + 3 >.

+However, in the fifth state the information has changed and it seems more appropriate to relate this state with

+< empty, 5 >.

 This last step is an example of an application rule.

+So we define $h: S \to C$ by

+$h(a) = \langle rho, e \rangle$

+if a can be obtained from

+< empty, rho, e >

-So we define $h : S \longrightarrow C$ by $h(a) = \langle \mathsf{rho}, \mathsf{e} \rangle$ if a can be obtained from $\langle \mathsf{empty}, \mathsf{rho}, \mathsf{e} \rangle$ with zero or more applications of the analysis rules for the stack machine together with Valm and Locm2.
+with zero or more applications of the analysis rules for the stack machine together with Valm and Locm2.
 Notice that h is a function, precisely because not all of the rules can be applied.
 Moreover, h is partial; indeed, it is only defined for reachable states, which form a complete substructure of S wherein h is total.